CSCIX691DAL/lobster-detection/README.md

 ### Purpose <a name="purpose"></a>

 Real time object recognition has a wide variety of applications in both science and industry.
-An application such as the one developed by the group could conceivably exntended and used by scientists or researchers to perform real-time analysis of the behaviour, location, and population of lobsters in either a wild or contained setting.
+An application such as the one developed by the group could conceivably extended and used by scientists or researchers to perform real-time analysis of the behaviour, location, and population of lobsters in either a wild or contained setting.
 The aquaculture industry has uses for machine vision in machinery used processing facilities for picking and sorting lobsters from bycatch.

 ### Technology Stack <a name="technologyStack"></a>